Lake Wayagamac: Geography

 Built in 1953, this high-capacity dam has a length of 55 m and 6 m high.
 It has a holding capacity of 145 million cubic meters of water.
 The structure is composed of casing filled with stones.
 The dam has borrowed its name from the lake Wayagamac.
 The name "Dam Wayagamac" was officially registered on May 11, 1987, at the Bank of place names in Geographical Names Board of Canada.
 Coordinates of the dam: Longitude West (72° 41' 50"); North Latitude: (47° 23' 02").

 Toponymy

 According to Father G. Lemoine, the term "waweia gamak" akin to the Algonquin language and means "at Round Lake".
-Father Joseph-Étienne Guinard consider that "waiagamak", set for "wawiagamaw" has meaning for "Round Lake".
+Father Joseph-Étienne Guinard considers that "waiagamak", set for "wawiagamaw" has meaning for "Round Lake".
 Yet its shape is triangular rather than round.
 This name, in the form of Wayagamack was mentioned in 1876 in a report of the surveyor Télésphore Chavigny Of Chevrotière.
 As of 1913, Wayagamack identified a pulp and paper established Trois-Rivières.

 The name "Lake Wayagamac" was officially registered on December 5, 1968, at the "Bank to place names" of the Commission de toponymie du Québec.

 In addition, Kruger, in partnership with the Société générale de financement du Québec (SGF Rexfor), has acquired the Kruger Wayagamack factory in 2001.
 This plant is located on the Ile-de-la-Potherie, in Trois-Rivières.